Aristotle (348-322 B.C.)

 Consider also that if a potential could actualize itself, there would be no way to explain why it does so at one time rather than another.
 The ball melts and becomes gooey when you heat it.
 Why did this potential gooeyness become actual just at that point?
 The obvious answer is that the heat was needed to actualize it.
 If the potential gooeyness could have made itself actual all by itself, that is, if potential gooeyness were sufficient for actually gooeyness, then it would have happened already, since the sufficient cause for the gooeyness was there already.

-Side note: Question: Can it be that every actualizer derives it power to actualize potentials from some other actulaizer?
+Side Note: Question: Can it be that every actualizer derives its power to actualize potentials from some other actualizer?

 Back to Parmenides